Emotional Intelligence

 plane div 1600x200 @30% transparancy

-Benefits of EQ
+Benefits of EI

 Time Magazine notes that, in the corporate world, personnel executives hold the opinion that IQ gets you hired, but EQ gets you promoted.
 The benefits of being emotionally intelligent contribute to personal success in business and all other spheres of life.

-The development of leadership in all areas of life, but particularly in business, is an important benefit of EQ.
+The development of leadership in all areas of life, but particularly in business, is an important benefit of EI.
 The ability to manage personal responses to change and to build resilience to change are vital in ensuring leader and manager effectiveness.

-How does EQ help to manage change?
+How does EI help to manage change?

 Change often involves a shift away from the safety of our comfort zone.